TediusTimmy/AntGame/README.md

 * DARK GRAY - This is a dangerous nuisance.
 This has a one in four chance of destroying the BLUE when interacted with ('Action' Command at that location).
 About 1 in 20 resources will be DARK GRAY.
 You should always have more BLUEs than will be destroyed.

 ## Goal
 The overall "goal" of the game is to turn all of the locations to either BLACK or WHITE.
 All of them BLACK, or all of them WHITE.
-When `call Command('Action')` is performed on a location with no resources, it transforms the location.
+When `call Transform()` is performed on a location with no resources, it transforms the location.
 BLACK and WHITE both transform to GRAY.
 GRAY will transform to BLACK or WHITE, with 50% probability.
 When all are BLACK or all are WHITE, you win.
 One loses by failing to make a move for a hundred turns.
 If a BLUE hasn't moved, picked up something, or dropped something in a hundred turns, then the AI that you programmed probably isn't working towards its goal any more, and that is a losing position.

 # Superdeterminism